 Question: What are prompts and how should they be used during instruction?

-There are different types of prompts such as verbal, gesture, model, and physical prompts.
+There are different types of prompts including verbal, gesture, model, and physical prompts.
 How and when a teacher uses prompts depends on the student's level of independence in completing a specific skill.
-Verbal prompts can be full verbal prompts or partial.
+Verbal prompts can be full verbal prompts or only partial.
 A full verbal prompt provides detailed instruction as to exactly what the student should do (e.g., "Turn to the next page in the book.").
-A partial verbal prompt provides information that is general such as saying, "What do you do now?"
+A partial verbal prompt provides information that is general, such as, "What do you do now?"
 Gesture prompts include such things as pointing, looking at, motioning toward, or moving closer to items used in the task.
 If the teacher is using a gesture prompt for instruction, she might point to the page in the book, look at the book, or touch the page to prompt the student to turn the page.

 Any of these prompts can be used alone or paired together.
 For instance, the teacher might verbally say "Turn the page of the book" while pointing to the book.
-The teacher is using a verbal paired with a gesture prompt simultaneously in this example.
+This teacher is using a verbal prompt paired with a gesture prompt.
 Or, the teacher might say "Stand up" as she stands up.
-She is using a verbal prompt paired with a model prompt to get the student to stand up.
+Here, she is using a verbal prompt paired with a model prompt to get the student to stand.
 Identifying which prompt(s) to use and how to pair them together should be explained in the instructional program.

 Question: How does a teacher determine which reinforcement procedures to use for an instructional program?